Nastia-Tsvietkova/Geometric-Structures/README.md

 Uses the spherogram module from SnapPy (www.github.com/3-manifolds/Spherogram), as well as the NumPy, SciPy, and SymPy packages.

 Exe file for Windows can be found here: sites.rutgers.edu/anastasiia-tsvietkova/geometric-structures-from-diagrams-code/

+If you use the code, please reference it as
+Jaeyun Bae, Mark Bell, Dale Koenig, Alex Lowen, Anastasiia Tsvietkova, Geometric structures from diagrams,  www.github.com/Nastia-Tsvietkova/Geometric-Structures